MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/uploading-and-publishing-entity-data-to-a-data-source.md

 manager: "stevelom"
 ---
 # Uploading and Publishing Entity Data to a Data Source
-You can upload, geocode, and publish entity data to a data source by using the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)].
+You can upload, geocode, and publish entity data to a data source by using the Bing Maps Dev Center.

  After the entity data is published to a data source, you can query the data source by using the [Query API](http://msdn.microsoft.com/en-us/library/gg585126.aspx).
 You can also edit published entity data as described in [Editing a Data Source](../getting-started/editing-a-data-source.md).
 Enterprise accounts can have up to 25 published data sources.
 For non-enterprise accounts, the limit is 5 published data sources.
 The complete data source process is shown in the following diagram and further explanation for the geocoding and publishing steps is provided below.